Lunarien/Lunariens-Mental-Math-Trainer/README.md

 # Lunariens-Mental-Math-Trainer
-Mental arithmetic trainer made in C#.
+Mental math trainer for Windows made in C#.
 Train your mental calculation speed with it!

 # Usage
 ## Prerequisites